KaedenOC/reading-notes/class301/class06.md

 - **PUT** - method or request used to update or replace an existing resource on a web server.

 - **PATCH** - method or request used to partially update an existing resource on a web server.

+## API's

+- **API** - Application Programming Interface - set of rules, conventions, and protocols that allow different software applications to interact with each other and share data and functionality.